-In the chapter 2 of Macroeconomics, National Income Accounting, we had learnt a few terms in an economy (Gross Domestic Product – GDP) like:
+In Chapter 2, Macroeconomics, National Income Accounting, we had learnt a few terms in an economy (Gross Domestic Product: GDP) like:

 - Investment or the total output of final commodities and services